 The memoir offers a glimpse into the imagination of Russell T Davies: “what it is to feel the spark and flood and burn of ideas popping into your head – coupled with the day-to-day business of meetings and pitches, the frustrations and the hoots, over a career that has spanned five decades.”

 A previous book which covered Davies’ first stint as Doctor Who showrunner, Doctor Who: The Writer’s Tale was published in 2008.
-Assuming The Queerest of Folk covers his second stint as Doctor Who showrunner (2021-2025), it should be an interesting read.
+Among other shows he’s written, The Queerest of Folk covers his second stint as Doctor Who showrunner (2021-2025) and that part alone should be an interesting read.

 The Queerest of Folk: A Life in Television by Russell T Davies is available to pre-order for an 8 October 2026 release.